In this guide, we will be showing you how to create a Local Search Audit Report (LSA for short).

-There are two ways to create a new Local Search Audit Report, dependant on whether or not there is a Location already set up which this report is linked to.
+There are two ways to create a new Local Search Audit Report, depending on whether there is a Location already set up which this report is linked to.

 This will show a list of all existing Local Search Audit Reports that have been created in your account.
-If you don’t have any reports you will be prompted to create one and there’s a useful video that explains all about this tool.
+If you don’t have any reports, you will be prompted to create one — there’s a useful video that explains everything you need to know about this tool.

 If you do have a report(s), then you’ll need to click the green 'Add New Report' button near the top of the page (shown below within the red box).

 b) Create a Local Search Audit Report with an existing location

-If the Location has already been set up in your account then you can create the Local search Audit report through the Location.
-This is faster than setting it up from scratch because the report uses the data for that location so you have fewer fields to complete.
+If the Location has already been set up in your account, you can create the Local Search Audit Report through the Location — this is faster than setting it up from scratch, as the report uses the data for that location, meaning you have fewer fields to complete.

 These are the steps to follow:

-i) Click 'Clients & Locations' in the Top Menu.
-That will bring up a list of all locations set up
+i) Click 'Clients and Locations' in the Top Menu — this will bring up a list of all the locations set up.

-ii) Click the 'View location’ button to the right of the location the local search Audit report is for
+ii) Click the 'View Dashboard' button to the right of the location that the local search Audit report is for.

-Once the Location is open, there is a Location sidebar menu on the left.
-This shows a list of all tools and reports for that location.
+Once the Location is open, a Location sidebar menu will be visible on the left, which shows a list of all tools and reports for that location.

-Then click the green 'Run Local Search Audit' button (shown below within the red box) to start setting up the report.
+iv) Then, click the green 'Run Local Search Audit' button (shown below within the red box) to start setting up the report.

-A popup will then appear with two options ‘Monitor all My Data' and 'Run Local Search Audit'.
+v) A popup will then appear, featuring two options: 'Monitor all My Data' and 'Run Local Search Audit'.

-Clicking ‘Monitor all my Data’ enables you to create multiple reports for that location at one time — e.g. Reputation Manager, Citation Tracker, etc....
-This saves you lots of time if you plan to add these reports for that location.
+Clicking ‘Monitor All My Data’ enables you to create multiple reports for that location at one time — e.g. Reputation Manager, Citation Tracker, etc., which saves you lots of time if you plan to add these reports for that location.

-However, in this guide, we are focussing on Local Search Audit reports only so select ‘Run Local Search Audit’.
+However, in this guide, we are concentrating on Local Search Audit Reports only, so select the green 'Run Local Search Audit' button.

 2) General Settings

-Whether you do or don’t have a Location set-up, the following steps are the same.
+It doesn't matter whether you do or don’t have a Location set up — the following steps are all the same.

 3) Business Details

 You will need to create this report with an existing location (or add a new location first), so once added, most of these fields will be auto-completed with data from the Location.

-Note - this look-up uses the Google Places API which only returns details for businesses that display their street address on the Google My Business listing.
-If your business hides its address you won’t be able to find it using this look-up.
-In this case, just skip this section; we will use your website address and business name to locate your business on Google Maps & Local Pack.
+Please note: This lookup uses the Google Places API, which only returns details for businesses that display their street address on the Google My Business listing.
+If your business hides its address, you won’t be able to find it using this lookup.
+In this case, just skip this section; we will use your website address and business name to locate your business on Google Maps and Local Pack.

 If you need to update the Google My Business account that's connected, simply click where the red box indicates below, then follow these steps.

 4) Search Settings

-Below is an overview of the Search Settings section highlighting what needs to be entered.
+Below is an overview of the Search Settings section, highlighting which fields needs to be entered:

-Enter your search terms: enter the keywords you want to track on the report; you can enter a maximum of 5.
+Enter your search terms: Enter the keywords you'd like to track on the report — you can enter a maximum of five.
 Please ensure that each keyword is entered on a separate line.

 Set your Search Location: Enter the location from where the search is to be done from.
-We use this to emulate the location of a searcher so you can see how the business ranks in their town, city or zip code.
-If you are setting up a report for a US business please include the state code in the Search Location — e.g. Chicago, IL or 90244, CA
+We use this to simulate the location of a searcher, so you can see how the business ranks in their town, city or zip code.
+If you are setting up a report for a US business, please include the state code in the Search Location — e.g. Chicago, IL or 90244, CA.

-Type of business: We use this information when identifying top-ranked competitors in Google My Business so you can see a benchmark versus them.
+Type of Business: We use this information when identifying top-ranked competitors in Google My Business, so you can benchmark against them.
 We combine this with your search location — e.g. Plumber in Chicago, IL — to identify local competitors.

 5) Report Sections

-Note - if you uncheck the On-Site SEO section the Appendix section will also be excluded.
-The Appendix displays the raw page-level data that the On-Site SEO section summarises - you can’t have one without the other.
+Please note: If you uncheck the On-Site SEO section, the Appendix section will also be excluded.
+The Appendix displays the raw page-level data that the On-Site SEO section summarises, meaning that you can’t have one without the other.

 7) Setting up email alerts

-Next, you can set up the email notifications you’d like to receive once the Local Search Audit report is completed.
+Next, you can set up the email notifications you’d like to receive once the Local Search Audit Report has completed.

 You can add up to five email addresses to receive notifications.
-If you don’t want to receive notification emails, just uncheck the box above the text area.
+If you don’t want to receive these, just uncheck the box above the text area.

 You have the option to update the Location and other reports for that location with the data you entered into the fields on this page.
-To do this simply check the 'Update Locations & Other Reports' checkbox (shown at the bottom of the red box below), and this will then update the data stored against the Location and linked reports.
+To do this, simply tick the 'Update Locations and Other Reports' checkbox (shown at the bottom of the red box below), and this will then update the data stored against the Location and linked reports.

 9) After the report is set up

-Once the Local Search Audit report has been completed, there are several further actions you can take to make more use of the data.
-You can access these by clicking on the 'Actions' dropdown (see the red box above).
+Once the Local Search Audit report has been completed, there are several further actions you can take to get more out of the data — you can access these by clicking on the 'Actions' dropdown (see the red box above).

-Edit Report: This takes you to the ‘Settings’ of the report where you can make update details and edit the citation / review sites displayed in your report.
+Edit Report Settings: This takes you to the report's 'Settings', where you can update details and edit the citation / review sites displayed in your report.

-View External Report: This opens the interactive report in a new tab of your internet browser, with all mention of BrightLocal removed, including in the URL.
-This is perfect to share with your clients and colleagues when you want to showcase progress with local marketing efforts.
+View External Report: This opens the interactive report in a new tab of your internet browser, with all mention of BrightLocal removed, including within the URL — this is perfect to share with your clients and colleagues when you want to showcase local marketing progress.

-Download PDF: Select this to download the Local Search Audit report in PDF format; PDFs will inherit the white-label; settings you selected when you created the report.
+Download PDF: Select this to download the Local Search Audit report in PDF format, which will inherit the white-label settings that you selected when the report was created.